VivianoRiccardo/Learning-Lab-C-Library/README.md

 - Recurrent encoder decoder with global attention mechanism feedforward, back propagation, update (16/03/2020)
 - Edge popup for Transposed convolution (23/3/2020)
 - Layer normalization for fully connected layers (23/3/2020)
+- Fully connected layers only as dropout layers (25/3/2020)
+- Filling residual layers also with fully connected layers (should start and end with convolutional ones) (25/3/2020)

 # Tests